 You can use the water park as early as 1:00 so we arrived at 12:30.
 Our room was actually ready so we dumped our bags and we headed straight to the water park.
 Just a half hour later, the check-in line was out the door and it stayed that way all afternoon.
 Normally, rooms are not guaranteed until 4:00 in which case, you would have to leave your bags in the car.
 We dressed the kids in their bathing suits just in case that happened.

 Bring as much as you can to save money.
 My SIL brings a toaster to make nuggets in her room and we have seen people carrying in crock pots.
-The food is expensive and mediocre.
+The food can be expensive.
 At the pizza place called Hungry as a Wolf, a sub is $15.
 My husband and I both had salads for dinner and we spent $35 just on us.
 If you do eat there, I would recommend the pizza.
 They no longer deliver to your room, but you can order it over the phone and go down to pick it up.
 There are two places to have a sit down meal but since our kids don’t sit still, we prefer to be in the room.

 For breakfast, there is a buffet that costs $15 per person.
 We head to the Dunkin’ Doughnuts for bagels and coffee and eat in the room.
 If you have a child with a birthday, the wolf ear headband will get him/her a free doughnut.
 It’s so genius for them to have a Dunks in the lobby, but everyone there agrees and the line is usually a mile long.
 It moves pretty quickly though.
 For the rest of the day, I just pack loads of snacks and bring water bottles we can refill.

 The games are really expensive and you will literally hemorrhage money there.
 I put money on a card for my boys and they blew through $20 in 5 minutes.
 We much prefer playing games like miniature golf or bowling that we can all do together.
 These activities still cost money but they are not expensive.
+If you go to the arcade, set limits in advance.

 8. Save your wand